react-boilerplate/react-boilerplate/README.md

 * `postcss-focus`: Adds a `:focus` selector to every `:hover`.

-* `autoprefixer-core`: Prefixes your CSS automatically, supporting the last two versions of all major browsers, 99%+ of users and IE 8.
+* `autoprefixer-core`: Prefixes your CSS automatically, supporting the last two versions of all major browsers and IE 8 and up.

 * `cssnano`: Optimizes your CSS file.
 For a full list of optimizations check [the offical website](http://cssnano.co/optimisations/).